-Burner Displays when Relay 1 and / or Relay 2 is turned on.
-Warning Displays when an error exists or when a limit has been reached. () 12 Pump Displays when the primary or boiler pump is operating.
-A Lock / Unlock Displays when the Advanced / Installer DIP switch is set to Installer.
-DHW DHW Displays when the DHW pump is on. °F °C min hr % ° F, ° C, min, hr, % Units of measurement.
-BST Boost Displays when the control is in boost after setback. ► Pointer Displays the control operation as indicated by the text. осс Occupied Schedule Displays when the control is in occupied mode.
-MoTuWeThFrSaSu AMPM Day of Week Displays the day of the week and indicates morning or afternoon.
-UNOCC UnOccupied Schedule Displays when the control is in unoccupied mode.
-7 Modulating Output Scale Displays the total modulation output level of the boiler.
+G® Burner Displays when Relay 1 is turned on. $\wedge$ Warning Displays when an error exists or when a limit has been reached. ( ) Pump Displays when the primary or boiler pump is operating. a Lock / Unlock Displays when the Advanced / Installer DIP switch is set to Installer.
+DHW DHW Displays when the DHW pump is on. °F °C min hr % ° F, ° C, min, hr, % Units of measurement. осс Occupied Schedule Displays when the control is in occupied mode. ► Pointer Displays the control operation as indicated by the text.
+UNOCC UnOccupied Schedule Displays when the control is in unoccupied mode. Ţ Modulating Output Scale Displays the total modulation output level of the boiler.